 The two leading mechanisms for achieving consensus in decentralized blockchain networks today are proof of work and proof of stake.
 The Bitcoin network uses proof of work and relies on a decentralized set of network participants to contribute computing power to submit new blocks to the blockchain.
 Proof of stake is used by nearly all other major blockchain networks today, and relies on network participants (“stakers”) to lock-up (“stake”) their tokens for the opportunity to submit new blocks to the blockchain and earn network rewards for doing so.
 Generally, in proof of stake networks, the greater the number of stakers and tokens staked by good actors, the more decentralized and secure a network becomes.

-After the Merge, institutional and retail participants are increasingly looking to participate in staking ETH to earn network rewards.
-But the biggest blockers for participation in Ethereum staking are the illiquidity windows and the lock-up of staked tokens, which are mechanisms that primarily exist to preserve network security and integrity.
+Institutional and retail participants are increasingly looking to participate in staking to earn network rewards.
+But the biggest blockers for participation in staking are the illiquidity windows and the lock-up of staked tokens, which are mechanisms that primarily exist to preserve network security and integrity.
 Liquid staking is an innovation that addresses these needs, providing stakers with increased liquidity and capital efficiency, while preserving the network's security features that accrue to the network as a whole.

 When a user deposits a token into the Liquid Collective protocol, they receive a receipt token that evidences legal and beneficial ownership of the associated staked token.
 The receipt token can be transferred, stored, traded, and utilized in DeFi or supported decentralized apps (“dapps”).
 Liquid staking enables participants to contribute to the security and decentralization of proof of stake networks, without the tradeoff of illiquidity.
 Liquid staking provides stakers with increased liquidity and capital efficiency.